KrystianRusin/Mockable.dev/README.md

   - Clean, responsive design built with Material UI.
   - Interactive dashboard with quick actions and detailed statistics.

-- **Planned Deployment:**
-  - Hosted on AWS with scalability and performance in mind.

 ---

 ## Technology Stack